 The monks said that the purpose of the Rites is to get the chakras (energy centers) of the body spinning rapidly and evenly again.
 The chakras are located above major nerve plexi (bunches of nerves) and the major endocrine glands of the body.
 In this way, they are said to improve hormonal function.

-An example of this hormonal stimulation is that I taught one women who reported an increase in the production of her breast milk!
+An example of this hormonal stimulation is that I taught one woman who reported an increase in the production of her breast milk!

 Exercise is good for you, and in fact is normal!
 Our sedentary lifestyle has turned exercise into an option!

-It is worth considering that in many rural cultures women work whilst having their period.
+It is worth considering that in many rural cultures, women work while having their period.
 They also work right up to the day before giving birth and return immediately after delivery!
-Of course their bodies are conditioned to ongoing physical labour, whilst those of us in urban communities need to be more cautious.
-The point I am making here though is the human body is pretty tough!
+Of course, their bodies are conditioned to ongoing physical labor, while those of us in urban communities need to be more cautious.
+The point I am making here though, is the human body is pretty tough!

 ..."Since I know of no studies or research that makes a compelling argument to avoid inversions (eg. Rite No 5) during menstruation, and since menstruation affects each woman differently and can vary from cycle to cycle, I am of the opinion that each woman is responsible for making her own decision.